cdd-aix/cdd-aix.github.io/_posts/2018-04-19-Empathy-and-Persuasion.md

 ---
-title: Psychology:  Empathy and Persuasion
+title: "Psychology:  Empathy and Persuasion"
 date: 2018-04-19
 ---
 If I told the story, it would be rationalization.